Dylan-Liew/definitely-not-java/docs/08-static-method.md

 ## Factory Methods
 - Static methods that create objects
 - Benefits:
-  1. Better naming than constructors
+  1. When object creation needs to be controlled
-  2. Can return cached instances
+  2. Better naming than constructors
-  3. Can return different subtypes
+  3. Can return cached instances
-  4. Control object creation
+  4. Can return different subtypes

 - Example:
   ```java